 The Theater Arts Department at Castleton encourages its tightly knit group of students to explore all of the possibilities for personal expression in theater.
-A balance of theory and practice in coursework and production contributes to their exploration.

 Highlights of the Theater Arts Program